CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 - "How many [item] do we have?"
 - "How many [item] are in the inventory?"

+This returns the amount of one specific item in the inventory, the quantity may be zero but not negative.

 ## Adding Item to Inventory